artdgn/web-positiviser/README.md

     > Please wait a few seconds after starting to be ready to serve requests.

     Run interactively once (e.g to try it out):
-    - Start: `docker run -p 8000:8000 -it --rm artdgn/negativity-balancer`
+    - Start: `docker run -p 8000:8000 -it --rm artdgn/web-positiviser`

     - Stop: just Ctrl+C in the terminal where you're running it.

     Run in detached and persistent mode (e.g. for actual usage):
-    - Start: `docker run -p 8000:8000 -dit --restart unless-stopped --name negativity-balancer artdgn/negativity-balancer`
+    - Start: `docker run -p 8000:8000 -dit --restart unless-stopped --name web-positiviser artdgn/web-positiviser`

-    - Stop: `docker rm -f negativity-balancer`.
+    - Stop: `docker rm -f web-positiviser`.

     </details>